rgrizzell/zabbix-haproxy/README.md

-# Zabbix Template for HAProxy.
+# Zabbix Template for HAProxy

 This Zabbix template for HAProxy aims to achieve dynamic monitoring on frontends, backends, and servers by means of querying the HAProxy stats socket available on the client machine.
 Each Zabbix item is generated with discovery scripts.

-To ensure HAProxy statistics match up in terms of times, statistics in Zabbix 3.2 and earlier are queried in bulk and cached on local system until the next check interval.
+For Zabbix 3.2 and earlier, metrics are retrieved for each item interval.
 For Zabbix 3.4 and greater, the [Dependent Items](https://www.zabbix.com/documentation/3.4/manual/config/items/itemtypes/dependent_items) functionality is used to update items simultaneously.